LearnOnDemandSystems/idl-md-sample/idl.md

 JEA uses restricted PowerShell remoting endpoints to provide delegated administration using role-based access control.
-The Get-PSSessionConfiguration command shows you all PowerShell remoting endpoints on the system—session configuration is just a fancy name for endpoint.
+The Get-PSSessionConfiguration command shows you all PowerShell remoting endpoints on the system-session configuration is just a fancy name for endpoint.
 Most of the endpoints shown in the output of this command are created by default in Windows.
 The JEA_Demo endpoint is one that was specifically added and configured for JEA to allow you